MAY 2–5, 2020

 Our datasets are big.
 But we usually want to ask causal questions.
 We want to ask how the brain works.
 Or figure out if one way of treating patients is superior to other ways of treating them.
 However, most of the approaches that are established in the field focus on correlational data analyses.
 In my talk I will review causal inference techniques that are useful in the field and that can be adapted to ask a broad range of questions.

-TALK 4: CHALLENGES AND OPPORTUNITIES IN THE ERA OF BIG DATA
+TALK 3: LESSONS AND OPPORTUNITIES OF BIG DATA SUPERSTRUCTING IN A VIRTUAL WORLD

 Randy L Buckner, Harvard University and Massachusetts General Hospital